Creating A Chip-8 Emulator In C

 I am a software engineer that has been programming for 14+ years I have a Masters Degree in Advanced Computer Science from Cardiff Metropolitan University.
 My experience is extensive and covers web development all the way to compiler and interpreter development.
 I have also developed bootloaders and kernels that can boot from the FAT(File Allocation Table) filesystem.

 I have developed two programming languages of my own.
 One is called Craft language.
 The other is called Marble which is a web language like PHP.
-I am currently developing a C compiler.
+Ive developed C compilers as well.